mlswg/mls-protocol/draft-ietf-mls-protocol.md

 binding.
 The format of the key in the `public_key` field is defined by the relevant ciphersuite: the group ciphersuite for a credential in a ratchet tree, the KeyPackage ciphersuite for a credential in a KeyPackage object.

+For X509Credential, each entry in the chain represents a single  DER-encoded X509 certificate.
+The chain is ordered such that the first entry (chain[0]) is the end-entity certificate and each subsequent entry in the chain MUST be a parent of the previous entry.
+The algorithm for the `public_key` in the end-entity certificate MUST match the ciphersuite for the enclosing KeyPackage.

 For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
 For ciphersuites using ECDSA with the NIST